God's Own Drunk: Lawsuit

 In the Names and Faces section in newspapers all over the country on August 30, 1983, the following story ran:

 Singer Jimmy Buffett, known for hits like "Margaritaville" and "Havana Daydreaming," has been named in an $11-million suit alleging that one of his songs was taken from a dramatic monologue by the late Richard (Lord) Buckley, an entertainer during the 1930s and 1950s.
 Buckley's son, Dick Buckley Jr., charged in a suit filed last Thursday in US District Court in Los Angeles that Buffett infringed on his father's copyright.
 Buckley charged that Buffett took parts of his father's monologue from A Tribute to Buckley and claimed it as his work in "God's Own Drunk."

+Although Buffett had credited Buckley as the author of "God's Own Drunk", Buckley Jr.'s complaint stated that Buffett did not have authorization to record the song and objected to Buffett's insertion of profanity and "immorality" in the monologue, which created the impression that Lord Buckley had performed the monologue the same way.

 The Lawyer and the Asshole

 Though few details of the lawsuit are known, it inspired a song titled "The Lawyer and the Asshole".
-Because "God's Own Drunk" was a concert staple before the lawsuit, the song's sudden absence from the setlist was a disappointment to fans, so Buffett played "The Lawyer and the Asshole" instead, to explain why "God's Own Drunk" couldn't and wouldn't be performed.
+Because "God's Own Drunk" was a concert staple before the lawsuit, the song's sudden absence from the setlist was a disappointment to fans, so Buffett played "The Lawyer and the Asshole" instead, to explain why he couldn't and wouldn't perform "God's Own Drunk".